 Our review of employer surveys found that SEL is essential to workforce development efforts and college, career, and community readiness.
 Employers are seeking employees who have social and emotional competencies, emphasizing communication and interpersonal skills, self-management skills, and the ability to collaborate or work in teams.
 Employers also desire workers who can solve problems, have respect for people from different backgrounds, and think critically and strategically to make wise and ethical decisions.
 These combined findings highlight the role SEL can play to ensure students are ready for the workforce.
 Read our 2020 report.

 State and district leaders can explicitly embed social and emotional skills into career and technical education programs, internships, apprenticeships, work-based learning, career pathways, dual enrollment, and other efforts to promote youth success.
 Through better alignment and connections, we can begin to transform how students are prepared to succeed in work and life.
+Read our 2022 policy roadmap to bridge SEL and career and workforce development.

 State Spotlight: Watch the video series from the Rhode Island Department of Education connecting each SEL competency to the workplace.